When it comes to gun care, it pays to spend a little extra on the right product, says Barry Stoffell

 The simple truth is that your shotgun is essentially a pair of metal pipes.
 Of course, there are the ejectors and cocking springs and a trigger that moves a few millimetres, but that’s basically it.
-Because of this, there is a very limited amount of metal-on-metal friction, and none of it at particularly high temperatures.

 On the other hand, your gun has a large surface area and is regularly exposed to wind, rain, blood, sweat and, occasionally, tears.
 All this conspires to produce the greatest single danger to your gun — rust.

 Many general-purpose oils — and indeed some budget gun oil — are some variant of bearing oil, which has a very high slip coefficient.
 These products are excellent for use in cars, bikes and even aeroplanes, but have little practical application in the average shotgun.
 This means there is really no justification for letting the can of 3-in-1 anywhere near your firearm.